ShanaScogin/BayesPostEst/README.md

 ### Sex

 First, we generate full posterior distributions of the predicted probability of volunteering for a typical female and a typical male.
-In this function and `mcmcObsProb`, users specify the range of $x$ (here 0 and 1) as well as the number of the column of $x$ in the matrix of posterior draws as well as the model matrix.
+In this function and `mcmcObsProb`, users specify the range of \emph{x} (here 0 and 1) as well as the number of the column of \emph{x} in the matrix of posterior draws as well as the model matrix.

 ```{r}
 aveprob.female.jags <- mcmcAveProb(modelmatrix = mm,